Let’s Stop, Look, and Listen to

 HONESTY IS THE BEST POLICY: Deceit and Deception just slow progress down!

-The deception amongst the company and it’s employees, as well as employees amongst themselves, was enough to slow down any business.
+The deception among the company and it’s employees, as well as employees among themselves, was enough to slow down any business.
 Watch how much time, energy, and resources were spent in trying to cover up inadequate compliance to the company’s policies.
 Additionally, notice how little time was spent on producing versus the deception.

 Your turn: (1) Are you a good monster or just a monster with your focus and priorities?
 (2) Are you a good monster or just a monster because you spend too much time covering up inadequacies of yourself and/or others, which ultimately drop your production levels?
 (3) Are you able to speak up for what is right or do you spent time like a monster grumbling about what needs to change?